shawn-y-sun/Customer_Analytics_Retail/README.md

 Y = df_pa['Incidence']
 ```
 ```
-# Dependant variable is based on the average price of chocolate candy bars.
+# Dependent variable is based on the average price of chocolate candy bars.
 # X is a data frame, containing the mean across the five prices.
 X = pd.DataFrame()
 X['Mean_Price'] = (df_pa['Price_1'] +